openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

 Managers resource
 -----------------

-*Managers* are emulated based on systems: each *System* has a *Manager* with the same UUID.
-The first (alphabetically) manager will pretend to manage all *Chassis* and potentially other resources.
+*Managers* are emulated based on Systems: each *System* has a *Manager* with the same UUID.
+The first manager (alphabetically) will pretend to manage all *Chassis* and potentially other resources.

 Managers will be revealed when querying the *Managers* resource directly, as well as other resources they manage or have some other relations.

 .. code-block:: bash